Does Team Ramp Up Guarantee Increased Feature Velocity?

 Though resource capacity is one of the critical factors driving frequent releases to production, this alone can’t guarantee reduced cycle time.
 While building products for more than 16 startups, I’ve witnessed the transition from early to growth stage multiple times.
 Out of this experience, here are some crucial factors that I am sharing for startup founders to consider-

 One of the key essentials while ramping up teams to increase release velocity is the transfer of clarity from product teams to sprint teams.
-When a sprint starts with ambiguity or doesn’t have enough stories to start with, the sprint delivery ratio gets adversely affected.
-Vaguely-defined stories or mid-sprint inclusion of tasks slow down the pace, as a result, the sprint teams fail to deliver as planned.
+When a sprint starts with ambiguity or doesn’t have enough stories to start with, it might adversely affect the sprint delivery ratio.
+Vaguely-defined stories or mid-sprint inclusion of tasks slow down the pace.
+As a result, the sprint teams fail to deliver as planned.

 “Efficiency is doing things right; effectiveness is doing the right things.” – Peter Drucker

 When you think of automation, it is an example of the latter category.
 The moment feature development picks up speed, it is highly likely that production will break down unless the right processes are in place.
 If the product isn’t stable enough to handle new feature developments, your team spends more time fixing issues than building new features.
 Consequently, your engineering velocity comes down.